 Bobby Lee's Copedents

-My Williams 400X is a double 12 with 5 pedals and 5 knee levers.
-A unique "crossover" mechanism switches all of the pedals and levers from one neck to the other, creating the equivalent of 10 pedals and 10 levers.
+For several years I played a Williams 400X double 12 with 5 pedals and 5 knee levers.
+A unique "crossover" mechanism switched all of the pedals and levers from one neck to the other, creating the equivalent of 10 pedals and 10 levers.
+I no longer own this guitar.

-The front neck is set up to extended E9th.
-The back neck is similar to the standard C6th, but it also includes D strings between the C's and E's.
-The result is a versatile music system that seems to have any chord I can think of, though the grips can be real mind-benders.
-I find that the pentatonic scales are very intuitive for improvising lead lines in blues and rock.
+The front neck was set up to extended E9th.
+The back neck was similar to the standard C6th, but also included D strings between the C's and E's.
+The resulting linear pentatonic scale positions are very intuitive for improvising lead lines in blues and rock, while the pedals provide all of the jazz chords that you expect from the back neck.

 On the extended E9th: